fbrainlytcs/E-Commerce-Portfolio-Project_Analysing-Amazon-Sales-Data/README.md

 _Key Partners_: Brands like CoreTech and KiddoFun are our primary revenue drivers, each contributing over $9.3M.

-Recommendation: Given the slim margin between the top 6 categories, we should consider "Bundle Strategies" (e.g., Electronics + Sports) to increase the basket size further.
+Recommendation: Given the slim margin between the top 6 categories, they should consider "Bundle Strategies" (e.g., Electronics + Sports) to increase the basket size further.

 __3. Operational Efficiency & Logistics__
 Our logistics operations appear stable, but there is room for optimization in order fulfillment.

 _Cancellation Rate_: Currently stands at 3.03%.
 While not alarming, reducing this to under 2% through better inventory synchronization could save approximately $1M in lost potential revenue.

-_Shipping Costs_: We maintain a consistent average shipping cost of $7.38 – $7.44 across all categories.
+_Shipping Costs_: they maintain a consistent average shipping cost of $7.38 – $7.44 across all categories.
 This predictability is a strength for financial forecasting.

 __4. Visual Insights__
 _Monthly Sales Trend_: the sales show a consistent trajectory with manageable fluctuations, indicating a stable demand cycle.